-An art historian specializing in Byzantine and medieval Mediterranean wall and ceiling decoration, I am based in Brooklyn and travel regularly to Turkey and Italy.
+An art historian specializing in Byzantine and medieval Mediterranean architecture, I am based in Lansing, Michigan and travel regularly to Turkey and Italy.
 In my non-academic roles, I write about making and meaning in art through studio visits and essays on After Vasari, and I occasionally show photographic work at Centotto.

 My approach to merging technology with creativity stems from a previous career as a graphic designer and art director.
 At publications such as Martha Stewart Living and Atlanta Magazine, work was collaborative and design was used to further an editorial message; the experience was a segue into digital humanities, wherein these principles are used to answer research questions and convey those findings to various audiences.